Chances are, you didn’t name your cat “Snowball” because of all the snow-like flakes of dandruff dusted all over kitty’s coat.

-If your cat is sporting a fancy new flaky coat, one cause could be overly active sebaceous glands.
-When the sebaceous glands produce too much sebum, the skin cannot naturally shed quick enough, resulting in dry, flaky skin.
-Dandruff is usually most visible on the back of a cat near it’s rear and the face in this situation.
-Sometimes, there will be no scientific rhyme or reason as to why your cat is experiencing this type of dandruff, seborrheic dermatitis.
-Just like people who can be prone to acne or dandruff, some cats are prone to flaky skin as well.
+If your cat is sporting a fancy, new, flaky coat, one cause could be overly active sebaceous glands.
+When the sebaceous glands produce too much sebum, the skin cannot naturally shed quickly enough, which results in dry, flaky skin.
+Dandruff is usually most visible on the back of a cat near their rear and the face in this situation.

 2. Environmental Factors

-Just like Fluffy may make you sneezy, certain things in your house can cause an allergic reaction in your cat as well.
-If you find that your cat has recently developed dandruff, try to think if you have incorporated any new detergents or cleaning supplies into your house routine.
-Also keep in mind that cats can have allergies to certain types of cat foods and cat litter.
+Just like cats may make some people sneezy, certain things in your house can cause an allergic reaction in your cat, as well.
+If you find that your cat has recently developed dandruff, try to think if you have incorporated any new detergents or cleaning supplies into your housecleaning routine.
+Also, keep in mind that cats can have allergies to certain types of cat foods and cat litter.

 5. Excess Weight

 As adorable as a big fat cat is, a heavier cat can have a host of health problems, including dandruff.
-If your cat is a little more rotund, they may actually have problems reaching certain areas to clean, causing a sebum build up and ultimately, dandruff.
-Be sure that your cat is on a proper diet for its age and keep them active if they are tipping the scale.
+If your cat is a little more rotund, they may actually have problems reaching certain areas to clean, causing a sebum buildup and, ultimately, dandruff.
+Be sure that your cat is on a proper diet for their age and keep them active if they are tipping the scale.

-As always, if your cat has suddenly developed any dermatological symptoms, it is best to take Fluffy to the vet to make sure everything is in working order for your cat.
-Dandruff for the most part can be an annoying but benign symptom for your cat, but it could be a symptom of something larger, such as a hormone imbalance or a more sinister parasite, like ringworm.
+As always, if your cat has suddenly developed any dermatological symptoms, then it is best to take Snowball to the vet to make sure everything is in order.
+Dandruff, for the most part, can be an annoying but benign symptom for your cat, but it could be a sign of something more serious, such as a hormone imbalance or parasite, like ringworm.